- Are you worried that you’re not brushing your teeth properly?

 And of course the biggest motivational factor of all is that with clean and healthy teeth you will feel great, look good, have that extra confidence and get praised by your dentist and no pain or expensive medical bills.

-How to clean your teeth properly with a manual toothbrush
+How to clean your teeth properly with a manual toothbrush (step-by-step guide)

 1. Place a pea sized amount of fluoride toothpaste onto a soft bristled brush.